dkg/audits.json/audits.json.md

 The `audits` member is an object where each member is an object with:

-- `title`, simple textual string describing the audited tool, and
+- `title`, simple textual string describing the audit, and
+[//]: # (`date`, date object describing the calendar date (year, month, and day) of the audit's publication, and)
+[//]: # (`regs`, simple textual string describing the regulatory guidance requiring the audit, and)
 - `urls`, an array of URLs that point to the relevant materials for the audit

 ## operations Content

 The `operations` member is a list of objects, each of which describes some set of business operations, via the following members:

-- `urls`, an array of URLs, each of which describes an operation covered by this object (for example, a job listing),
+- `urls`, an array of URLs, each of which describes a business operation covered by this object (for example, a job listing),
 - `regs`, an array of URLs, each of which refers to a piece of regulatory guidance, and
-- `audits`, an array of keys which can be used to point to
+- `audits`, an array of keys which can be used to point to specific audits

 # IANA Considerations